Recalibrating Decision Leadership

 What actions were taken?

-- Mandates and guidelines were established for all ~800 leaders
+- Establishing mandates and guidelines for all ~800 leaders.

-- Informal decision sense makers were enrolled as members in the new decision fora.
-“Work with the organization – not against it” was the principle
+- Integrating informal decision sense makers into new decision forums with the principle “Work with the organization – not against it”.

-- Roles and responsibilities, meeting structures, and escalation processes were clearly defined for the decision fora
+- Defining clear roles and responsibilities, meeting structures, and escalation processes for decision forums